YottaDB/YDBDoc/MessageRecovery/errors.rst

 CURRSOCKOFR, Current socket of index xxxx is out of range.
 There are only yyyy sockets.

-Run Time Error: This indicates that an OPEN, USE , READ or WRITE attempted to select a socket outside the range of available sockets.
+Run Time Error: This indicates that an OPEN, USE, READ or WRITE attempted to select a socket outside the range of available sockets.

 Action: Review the socket management logic and revise to use only available sockets.